-That’s why Heads Up partnered with Every Mind Matters in January 2020 to delay all matches in the Emirates FA Cup Third Round by 60 seconds, encouraging fans to ‘take a minute’ to start looking after their own mental health.
+That’s why Heads Up partnered with Every Mind Matters in January 2020 to delay all matches in the Emirates FA Cup Third Round by 60 seconds, encouraging fans to ‘Take a Minute’ to start looking after their own mental health.

-The collaboration saw 87,417 people get their own personalised ‘Mind Plan’ from Evey Mind Matters over the Third Round Weekend – more people than attended last season’s sold out Emirates FA Cup Final.
+The collaboration saw 87,417 people get their own personalised ‘Mind Plan’ from Every Mind Matters over the Third Round Weekend – more people than attended last season’s sold out Emirates FA Cup Final.
 Each of these fans is now better equipped to look after their mental health.